githubnext/blocks-platform/README.md

 # GitHub Blocks

+> [!CAUTION]
+> Blocks was sunset on Dec 15th 2023.
+This repository contains the prototype platform that ran Blocks.
+Since the shutdown of Blocks, it is being made available AS-IS, for learning purposes.
+There's no support.
+We are unlikely to answer questions as we're busy with other adventures!.

 > 📣 Read this if you're part of the team creating the GitHub Blocks projects.

 This repo contains the source code for a [prototype app](https://blocks.githubnext.com/) that demos the GitHub Blocks project.